curv3d/curv/docs/v-rep/Ray_Tracing.rst

 References:

-* "CSG Operations of Arbitrary Primitives with Interval Arithmetic and Real-Time Ray Tracing" https://www.cs.utah.edu/~aek/research/csgimplicits.pdf
+* "CSG Operations of Arbitrary Primitives with Interval Arithmetic and Real-Time Ray Tracing" (2008) https://www.cs.utah.edu/~aek/research/csgimplicits.pdf
+* "RealSurf – A GPU-based Realtime Ray Caster for Algebraic Surfaces" (2009) They use bisection without interval arithmetic to raytrace algebraic surfaces, and they get very high frame rates.
+  Unlike sphere tracing, it's not guaranteed to work:
+  "Rendering errors typically occur for surfaces of high degree or near certain types of singularities".

 Bisection is a simple but slow root finding algorithm, similar to binary search: it has linear convergence.
 Newton's method is faster (quadratic convergence), but as mentioned above, now we need the implicit function to be C1 continuous.
+The "Realsurf" paper claims that bisection is more numerically stable than faster rootfinding methods when using 32 bit floats.

 Hybrid V-Rep
 ------------